-For two years, the man known as The Wall of Winnipeg couldn’t even find it in him to tell her good morning or congratulate her on her birthday.
+For two years, the man known as The Wall of Winnipeg couldn’t find it in him to tell her good morning or congratulate her on her birthday.
 Now?
 He’s asking for the unthinkable.

 What do you say to the man who is used to getting everything he wants?

 There is something about a slow-burning romance that I just love.
 When an author is patient enough and the writing is strong enough, the story and the characters are allowed to come alive inside your imagination.

-The Wall of Winnipeg is about Vanessa, a personal assistant and chef for professional football player, Aiden.
+The Wall of Winnipeg is about Vanessa, a personal assistant/chef for a professional football player, Aiden.
 Aiden is known as The Wall of Winnipeg and he’s very serious about his career.
 So serious, he doesn’t put any time or energy into friendships or relationships.

 Vanessa took a lot more of Aiden’s crap than anyone should have had to–although, her theories for getting away with murder and disposing of bodies should have scared Aiden straight.

 Once they become friends, you start to see that it’s just Aiden’s nature to behave the way he does and you can’t help but fall in love with him.
 He’s got a gooey center, even if it doesn’t come out very often.

 While some may complain that the pacing is slow, I didn’t find that to be the case.
 To me, that’s the best part.
-I love getting to know the characters, to see them in all their quirky glory, and to fall in love with them despite their faults.
+I love getting to know the characters, seeing them in all their quirky glory, and falling in love with them despite their faults.